Community Improvement & Vitality

 “Some people only think about the Agricultural Society when the fair is happening.
 But the Society sponsors hayrides and exhibits at other times.
 Different events occur on the fairgrounds several times a year,” says Lou Weady.
 “In a way, the fairgrounds function as a second town green.”

-This fund was established by a group of enthusiastic Society boosters who are interested in expanding their educational/community outreach, preserving a part of Guilford’s heritage, and developing a source of assistance if inclement weather impacts fair revenue.
+This fund was established in 2009 by a group of enthusiastic Society boosters who are interested in expanding their educational/community outreach, preserving a part of Guilford’s heritage, and developing a source of assistance if inclement weather impacts fair revenue.
 Ongoing expenses include mowing and other ground maintenance, museum and other building maintenance, electricity, and insurance.

 “Each year, the fair barely breaks even so a few bad years can be devastating,” explained Lou.
 “Our educational programs are evolving.
 As agriculture aspects change, we want the museum to tell the story of the old ways and how difficult it was to make a living as a farmer.
 At the same time, we want to showcase our farmers of today, what they do, and how much they give back to the community.
 Kids should know that chocolate milk does not come from brown cows!”